Let’s start with the bad news: there is no one, single best way to learn English vocabulary.

 Each video gives you a list of the vocabulary words found in the video before you watch it, so you can see what the words mean and then hear them used.
 The repetition and the different methods of learning—reading the word then seeing and hearing the word in context—makes it much easier to learn new words.

-You can also create your own personalized vocabulary lists as you go.
-Active learning tools will help you practice them in many different ways.
+You can even create your own personalized vocabulary lists as you go.
+The active learning tools will help you practice them in many different ways.

 It might be the most fun and effective way to improve English vocabulary!

 As we already mentioned, it is better (and easier) to learn new vocabulary words by giving them some context.
 One way to do this is to remember words in a sentence.
 This is a great option because you will not only know the word, but you will also know exactly how to use it in conversation.

 Another easy way to learn English vocabulary is to remember words by groups.
 If you just learned the word “humongous” (very large), you can memorize it by thinking of a group of words getting bigger and bigger—large, huge, humongous.
 This also gives the chance to learn even more words at the same time.

 For example: large, humongous, gargantuan.
 What do you think “gargantuan” means?

 Sure, you can use an old-fashioned dictionary to look up a word.
 But many dictionary websites these days have so much more to offer!

 Explore dictionary websites like Vocabulary.com and Dictionary.com and you’ll find lots of resources and things to do or read that can help you learn new words.
 Online dictionaries often have interesting word-related blogs, games you can play and “word of the day” newsletter subscriptions.